 To reach students who are unable to travel or otherwise marginalized from traditional exchange programs, in 2016, we launched The Experiment Digital, a dynamic exchange that retains The Experiment in International Living’s longstanding model of experiential learning and emphasis on forming meaningful relationships and moves it into a virtual space.
 Using popular digital platforms for teens like Canvas, Padlet, and Zoom, our virtual program model gives young people the opportunity to build international friendships online.
 Peer-to-peer engagement, combined with carefully designed activities, allows students to learn from one another and together develop knowledge and attitudes that foster cultural understanding.

 Virtual exchanges diversify the learning experience by enabling more young people to enjoy a meaningful intercultural experience as part of their education.
-In 2020 and 2021, The Experiment Digital reached more than 2,000 participants from around the U.S. and across the Middle East and North Africa region.
+From 2020 to 2023, The Experiment Digital reached more than 3,000 participants from around the U.S. and across the Middle East and North Africa region.
 Our post-program survey results indicate that the program has led to substantial changes in students’ attitudes, skills, and perceptions.

 Diversity by the Numbers

 In the summers of 2020 and 2021—for the first time in our nearly 90-year history—The Experiment was unable to send students abroad because of the COVID-19 pandemic.
-These numbers reflect our 2019 Experiment groups abroad.
+In 2022, we returned to travel programming.
+These numbers reflect our summer 2023 Experiment groups abroad:

-- Experimenters came from nine countries: Colombia, France, Kenya, Malaysia, Madagascar, Morocco, Nepal, Pakistan, and the United States.
+- Experimenters came from five countries: Ethiopia, France, Oman, Saudi Arabia, and the United States.

 - The average Experiment group had 14 participants with two adult group leaders.